Configure Media Transfer Protocol and Picture Transfer Protocol redirection on Windows over the Remote Desktop Protocol

 Get-PnPdevice | Where-Object {$_.Class -eq "WPD" -and $_.Status -eq "OK"} | FT -AutoSize

-The output is similar to the following output.
+The output is similar to the following example.
 Make a note of the InstanceId value for each device you want to redirect.

 Status Class FriendlyName InstanceId